Krewe of House Floats: Giant octopus attacking Lakeview home

 They are hoping that their house float raises awareness to help people want to donate to the Krewe of House Floats which will be helping musicians and artists affected by the pandemic.

-“We are wanting to raise hundreds of dollars for musicians and artisans.
+“We are wanting to raise a hundred thousand dollars for musicians and artisans.
 It is our duty.
 We want to show our support,” he said.

 The family said that they had no idea that their giant octopus house would be getting so much attention.